-Dry Needling / Cupping
+Dry Needling / Cupping in Sartell

-Dry Needling is a very successful medical treatment which uses very thin needles without any medication (a dry needle) to achieve its aim.
-Dry Needling is used to treat pain and dysfunction caused by a wide range of musculoskeletal problems, sinus trouble, headaches, and some nerve problems.
+Dry Needling is a very successful medical treatment that uses very thin needles without any medication (a dry needle) to achieve its aim.
+Dry Needling in Sartell is used to treat pain and dysfunction caused by a wide range of musculoskeletal problems, sinus trouble, headaches, and some nerve problems.
 It is not the same as acupuncture.
 Acupuncture is part of Traditional Chinese Medicine, whereas dry needling is a western medicine technique, which needs to have a medical diagnosis.
 There is a clear scientific understanding of dry needling and it does not follow meridian based approaches as acupuncture may do.

 Dry Needling works by changing the way your body senses pain (neurological effects), and by helping the body heal itself.
 There are additional electrical and chemical changes associated with dry needling therapy which assist in the healing process.
 It is important to see dry needling may act as just one part of your overall rehabilitative treatment.

 Your practitioner will choose a length and thickness of needle appropriate for your condition and your body size, and then insert it through the skin at the appropriate place.
 You will feel a small pinprick.
 Depending on the type of needle technique chosen, you may also feel a muscle ache and a muscle twitch.
-These are all normal and good sensations, and mean that you will experience good relief from your symptoms.
+These are all normal and good sensations and mean that you will experience good relief from your symptoms.
 You may experience an increase in pain within 1-3 days after treatment.
 This is normal and shows positive signs in most patients.
 In general, there is very little risk associated with this technique if performed properly.
 You may have a little bruising around the needle site, much the same as you would with any injection.
 This should clear in a couple of days.
 Any time a needle is used there is a risk of infection.
 However, we use only new, disposable, sterile, safe needles, and infections are extremely rare.
 If a nerve is touched it may cause a brief prickling sensation which is usually brief but may last a couple of days.

-Please notify your practitioner if you have any conditions that can be transferred by blood, require blood anticoagulants or any other conditions that may have an adverse effect to needle punctures.
+Please notify your practitioner if you have any conditions that can be transferred by blood, require blood anticoagulants, or any other conditions that may have an adverse effect on needle punctures.
 Bruising is a common occurrence and should not be a concern unless you are taking a blood thinner.
-Please also let us know if you are pregnant, think you may be pregnant or have an implanted device such as a pacemaker.
-On some occasions, people may feel very happy, tearful, sweaty or cold.
+Please also let us know if you are pregnant, think you may be pregnant, or have an implanted device such as a pacemaker.
+On some occasions, people may feel very happy, tearful, sweaty, or cold.
 These symptoms all fade quickly.
 Fainting may occur in a very small minority of people.
 There are no lasting ill effects of these side effects.
-If you are being treated in the shoulder, neck, back or chest area, there is an additional risk that involves your lung.
-If the lung itself is punctured, you may develop a condition called a pneumothorax (air in the space around the lung).
+If you are being treated in the shoulder, neck, back, or chest area, there is an additional risk that involves your lung.
+If the lung itself is punctured, you may develop a condition called pneumothorax (air in the space around the lung).
 This is a rare but serious problem, and you should go directly to a hospital ER department without panicking if it occurs.
 The symptoms of this event include shortness of breath which gets worse, sudden sharp pain each time you breathe in, a bluish tinge to your lips, and an inability to "catch your breath".
 The treatment is very successful for this rare but possible complication.

 What to expect after receiving Dry Needling (DN) / Cupping